 2010-11: Collberg moved up to Elitserien club Frolunda, seeing time briefly with the men’s team.
 He spent the majority of the season with Frolunda U20; seeing action in 12 games for Frolunda U18.
 Collberg also represented Sweden at the U17 and U18 level in 11 international matches but did not compete at the world junior championships.
 Collberg played just under eight minutes total in five Elitserien games but made his mark with the U20 team.
 In 35 games he was the team’s second-leading scorer with 21 goals and 23 assists and in seven playoff games scored 4 goals with 5 assists.
 In 12 games with Frolunda U 18 (including four playoff games) he scored 10 goals with 8 assists.

 Collberg is a very skilled forward with excellent skating skills and speed while possessing excellent one-on-one moves.
 The Swedish sniper doesn't shy away from the dirty areas, knows how to find the soft spots to score goals and has an elite wrist shot which he can release in a hurry with great accuracy and velocity.
-The 18-year-old must add more strength to play along the boards at the more physical men's level and will need improvement on the defensive side of the puck.
+He must add more strength and size to play along the boards and will need improvement on the defensive side of the puck.
 The talented winger projects as a top-six forward at the NHL level.